-Members of the KSCCC had another successful year with the 2020 Winter Photo Challenge.
-This year we challenged ourselves to create a photographic project using only 4-6 photographs focused on a specific topic.
-A total of 17 photographers submitted approximately 100 photographs on topics ranging from people riding the bus, to winter wildlife, desert flowers and Ottawa’s street art.
+Members of the KSCCC had a successful year with the 2021 Spring Photo Challenge.
+This year we challenged ourselves to create a photographic project focused on “Spring: A time of New Beginnings”.
+Each photographer submitted a short portfolio of 4-6 images.
+A total of 12 photographers submitted approximately 70 photographs on topics ranging from Canada geese keeping a close watch on their newborn goslings to spring flowers and landscapes.
 Congratulations to all photographers!

 Club member Anne Jones agrees that these are all useful apps but says: